EightB1ts/uni-sync/README.md

 # Uni-Sync
 ## A Synchronization Tool for Lian Li Uni Controllers

-This tool allows you to configures the synchronization settings for SLV1 and SLV2 Uni Fan controllers on any OS.
+This tool allows you to configure the synchronization settings for SLV1 and SLV2 Uni Fan controllers on any OS.
 No more booting into Windows to enable PWM or LED synchronization.
 - Enable/Disable Motherboard PWM Sync
 - Enable/Disable LED ARGB Header Sync
 - Manually Set Fan Speeds